 Most common types of cybercrimes inflicting businesses

 After looking at the above numbers, it’s clear that dealing with cybercrime is one of the biggest challenges that businesses and economies at large are facing these days.
 To get a better understanding of the situation, let’s look at some of the most common types of cybercrimes prevailing in today’s business world:

 Hacking is not a new term in the business world.
 It involves a partial or complete hijacking of certain functions of a computer system, website, or network.
 Hacking aims to gain unauthorized entry into confidential information and data and breaching privacy laws.
 Unscrupulous hackers resort to many ways to hack into accounts of private, corporate, and government entities.
 No matter what, the results of this cybercrime for the victim can be catastrophic.

-Phishing is a type of cybercrime that involves hackers sending malicious email attachments or website URLs to internet users to gain entry into their private accounts or computer system.
-Cybercriminals are nowadays becoming smarter day by day, and many of these malicious emails are not marked as spam.
+Phishing is a type of cybercrime that involves hackers sending malicious email attachments or website URLs to internet users to enter their private accounts or computer system.
+Cyber criminals are nowadays becoming smarter day by day, and many of these malicious emails are not marked as spam.
 So, users are unfortunately tricked into clicking on emails.
 These emails may claim that they need to update their billing information or change their password, which then gives criminals access.

 This cybercrime takes place when a hacker gets unauthorized access to a user's details to steal money, access confidential information, or commit tax or health insurance fraud.
 There have been cases where hackers have also opened phone/internet accounts in people’s names, use their names to perpetrate criminal activity, and get government benefits in their name.
 Hackers may do so by finding out user’s passwords from social media, or through phishing emails.